Graduate Cadaver Lab

 The primary concern I get is about knowing too much or too little anatomy.
 The lab has a way of leveling the playing field.
 Everyone sees something they have never seen before and everybody learns from the curiosity of others.
 A beginner’s eye can often see things in a way that the expert’s eye can’t, and vice versa.

 The second concern is usually about the ick factor.
-Since these cadavers are fixed (embalmed) there is little to no blood and pathogens have been chemically cooked.
-If you have ever changed a diaper, picked up after a pet, or held a heaving drunk girlfriend’s hair back, you’ve experienced grosser things than you’ll encounter in the lab.
+Since the cadavers are embalmed, or “fixed,” (*unless an unembalmed/frozen cadaver is specified in a special lab) there is little to no blood and pathogens have been chemically cooked.
+If you have ever changed a diaper, picked up after a pet, or held a heaving, drunk girlfriend’s hair back, you’ve experienced grosser things than you’ll encounter in the lab.
 That said, you are welcome to take breaks and step outside anytime you feel overwhelmed.